Arachnoiditis Pain Relief

 How Do You Test for Arachnoiditis?

-Arachnoiditis tests usually include imaging tests, including computed tomography scan (CAT scan), Magnetic Resonance Imaging (MRI), and Electromyogram (EMG).
+Tests usually include imaging testing such as computed tomography scan (CAT scan), Magnetic Resonance Imaging (MRI), and Electromyogram (EMG).
 These methods allow doctors to visualize the spinal cord and surrounding structures to determine if there are any abnormalities or inflammation.
-Likewise, doctors will look at medical history, past and current symptoms, and signs of neurological damage to diagnose arachnoiditis.

 How to Treat Arachnoiditis